awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/2_Additional_Roles.md

 1. Login via SSO in your Management account and search for **Cloud Formation**
 ![Images/cloudformation.png](/Cost/300_Organization_Data_CUR_Connection/Images/cloudformation.png)

 2. Click on the side panel on the left hand side of the screen and select **StackSets**.
 If you have not enabled this Click the button **Enable trusted access**.
+#Downloadable!!!!!!!!

-Once Successful or if you have it enabled already click **Create StackSet**.
+3. Once Successful or if you have it enabled already click **Create StackSet**.
 ![Images/Enable_trusted_accessed.png](/Cost/300_Optimization_Data_Collection/Images/Enable_trusted_accessed.png)

 4. Choose **Amazon S3 URL** copy and paste the below link into the box.
 Click **Next**.